FinNijatTech/Forecasting-with-VECM-and-ARIMA-Public/README.md

 # TradingModelwithVECMandARIMA
-Project to work on with my friend @FinNijatTech
+Project to work on with my friend @astronaut505